SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 extension, other extensions are not recognized).

 NEVER insert or remove cartridges while your SNT is powered on.
-Doing so risks damaging the console and/or losing saves.
+Doing so may risk damaging the console and/or losing saves.
 It is good practice to backup saves before updating firmware.

 When a game is exited to the menu, it will prompt you to save.
 Return to